Sam Bowen (footballer, born 2001): Newport County

 On 25 May 2022 it was announced that Bowen would join Newport County on a permanent contract for an undisclosed transfer fee when the transfer window opened on 10 June 2022.
 He made his debut for Newport on 30 July 2022 in the starting line up for the 1–1 League Two draw against Sutton United.

 On 10 August 2023, Bowen signed for National League club Wealdstone on a season-long loan deal.

 Bowen was released by Newport County at the end of the 2023-24 season.

 Solihull Moors

 The 23-year-old arrived at Damson Park on a two-year deal following the expiry of his contract of Newport County.
 He was the teams first signing of the summer.

 Upon signing for Solihull, Bowen expressed his emotions by saying: "I'm really excited, it's been on the horizon now for a couple of weeks.
 I'm buzzing to get going and I can't wait for pre-season to start now!"

 "I like to get on the ball, be creative and try and score a few goals.
 Defensively, I like to think I'm pretty good at reading the game."

+Gateshead

+On 14 January 2026 Bowen joined National League club Gateshead on a short term deal until the end of the 2025-26 season.